 Each time I host a Moroccan-themed party, my guests ask me if I have a secret and authentic Moroccan spice blend recipe they can use to cook Moroccan tagines.
 Well, guess what?
-I do have that Moroccan seasoning recipe and my friends and brothers loved it so much that I decided to share it here with you
+I do have that Moroccan seasoning recipe and my friends loved it so much that I decided to share it here with you

 I learned to make that Moroccan spice mix in my teen years in Morocco.
 It’s the perfect Moroccan spice blend recipe when you don’t have time or want to make sure you always have all the spices required to season a traditional Moroccan tagine.
 It’s also the perfect spice mix to season any of your chicken-based dishes.

 Spices are Moroccan cuisine basics.
 Moroccan cuisine doesn’t use a lot of fancy ingredients, in fact, its philosophy is even the opposite.
 It brings the best out of simple ingredients by using the right aromatics and spice mixes.